-Consequently, the insurance companies oftentimes deny liability—or fault—in these cases.
-They may even allege that the injured accident victim contributed to the accident by wearing old or improper footwear, or by not taking heed of warning signs or placards in the vicinity of a spill.
+In slip-and-fall cases, insurance companies often deny liability—or fault—on the part of their policyholders.
+They may even allege that the injured accident victim contributed to the accident by wearing old or improper footwear or by not paying attention to warning signs in the vicinity of a spill.

 If you or a loved one was injured in a North Miami Beach slip and fall accident, you may be able to make a claim against the owner or occupier of the property.
-Keep in mind that you ordinarily have only four years from the date of the accident during which you can file a personal injury claim or lawsuit for damages.
-If you fail to file a claim or lawsuit within that four-year time period, you will most likely be barred from pursuing monetary compensation for your injuries and damages.
-Moreover, if one of the potential at-fault parties in your slip and fall accident case is a governmental entity, such as Dade County or the city of North Miami Beach, the notice period may be even shorter.
+Keep in mind that you ordinarily have only two years from the date of the accident to file a personal injury lawsuit for damages.
+If you fail to file a claim or lawsuit within that two-year time period, you will most likely be barred from pursuing monetary compensation for your injuries and damages.
+Moreover, if one of the potential at-fault parties in your slip and fall accident case is a governmental entity, such as Dade County or the city of North Miami Beach, the filing period may be even shorter.

-The experienced North Miami Beach slip and fall attorneys at Dolman Law Group are aware of these limitations and notice deadlines and can take the necessary legal actions on your behalf—and within the necessary time periods.
-Our North Miami Beach Slip & Fall Injury Lawyers can also make sure that all potentially responsible parties are brought into your North Miami Beach personal injury case.
+The experienced North Miami Beach slip and fall attorneys at Dolman Law Group are aware of these limitations and deadlines and can take the necessary legal actions on your behalf—and within the necessary time periods.
+Ourtalented North Miami Beach personal injury lawyers can also make sure that all potentially responsible parties are included in your legal case so we can recoup the maximum amount of compensation possible.

 North Miami Beach is unique in that it provides ample opportunities for boating and other water activities.
 However, with water activities comes the potential for slip and fall injuries, including on boats, docks, and boat decks.
-Slip and falls can also occur on sidewalks and staircases, and in grocery stores, restaurants, bars, parking lots, and parking garages.
+Falls can also occur on sidewalks and staircases and in grocery stores, restaurants, bars, parking lots, and parking garages.
 A North Miami Beach slip and fall accident attorney can examine the facts and circumstances of your individual case and determine whether or not there is a legal basis to make a claim.

 Common Causes of Slip and Fall Accidents